Airstack-xyz/docs/guides/recommend-users/token-transfers.md

 Token transfers between two parties are a good indication that the parties involved know each other.
 Therefore, you can also use token transfers to build your recommendation engine.

-To build such a recommendation engine, Airstack provides a [`TokenTransfers`](../../api-references/api-reference/tokentransfers-api.md) API for you to fetch the users involved in a given user's all ERC20/721/1155 token transfers across Ethereum, Base, Zora, and other [Airstack-supported chains](overview.md#supported-chains).
+To build such a recommendation engine, Airstack provides a [`TokenTransfers`](../../api-references/api-reference/tokentransfers-api.md) API for you to fetch the users involved in a given user's all ERC20/721/1155 token transfers across Ethereum, Base, Degen Chain, and other [Airstack-supported chains](overview.md#supported-chains).

 The list of users, then can be compiled and returned to your application as recommendations.